Rolex Fastnet Race 2025

 27th July 2025

-Back in Guernsey after 7 months of travelling abroad, some level of routine had returned, sailing yachts in coastal races out of St Peter Port, but soon it was time to head further afield with Killing Time’s first offshore yacht race of the season.
-The RORC Morgan Cup, from Cowes to Guernsey.
+Back in Guernsey after 7 months of sailing in the Caribbean and travelling abroad, some level of routine had returned, sailing yachts in coastal races out of St Peter Port after work and at the weekends, but soon it was time to head further afield with Killing Time’s first offshore yacht race of the 2025 season.
+The RORC Morgan Cup, from Cowes to Guernsey, of over 150 nautical miles.
+Organised by the Royal Ocean Racing Club, it would be a valuable training race to test new crew dynamics and on a personal level, to reacquaint myself with the technicalities and performance aspects of racing offshore, rather than cruising and dodging Nicaraguan pirates

 Race Start

-A punchy southwesterly with a west flowing tide meant the most favorable start position was close to the Royal Yacht Squadron.
-With a reef in our GBR 3600x mainsail and our smaller J3 headsail hoisted, in a competitive class of 36 boats, we jostled to be closest to the line to find clean air and the best lanes out of the Solent.
-We were soon forced by boats being flipped onto port calling water, but through great team work we had nailed our timing and achieved our strongest RORC start as the following photos evidence.
+A punchy southwesterly with a west flowing tide meant the most favorable start position was close in to the Royal Yacht Squadron.
+With a reef in our mainsail and the smaller J3 headsail hoisted, in a competitive class of 36 boats, we jostled to be closest to the line to find clean air and the best lanes out of the Solent.
+We were soon being forced by boats being flipped onto port calling water, but through great team work we had nailed our timing and achieved our strongest RORC start line performance as the following photos evidence!
 Time on distance was near perfect with just seconds and meters left as the start canon fired.

 Solent & South coast legs

-We put on a competitive effort out the Solent fining favorable lanes and with a couple of close crosses, an moments of calling starboard on our competitors.
-Next two marks had to be rounded on the south coast.
-On the downwind leg, an unfortunate mix up with halyards meant we may not be able to drop the spi at the windward mark.
-Eager Emile was soon fastening up the harness and making sure he had a tether to limit any uncalled for swinging, I began winching him to the top of the rig.
+We put on a respectable effort out the Solent finding favorable lanes with a couple of close crosses, and moments of calling starboard on our competitors.
+Next, two marks had to be rounded on the south coast.
+On the downwind leg, an unfortunate mix up with jib halyards meant we may not be able to drop the spi at the windward mark.
+Eager Emile was soon fastening up the harness and after making sure he had a tether to limit any uncalled for swinging antics should we broach, I began winching Emile to the top of the rig.
 Apparently the views of the fleet were spectacular, but with winds gusting into the mid 20’s I was grateful to land Emile safely back on deck.
-Rightly so, as the wind increased approaching the mark and boats around us began blowing up spinnakers and broaching.
+Rightly so, as the wind speed and sea state increased approaching the leeward mark and boats around us began blowing up spinnakers and broaching.

 Heading south, Guernsey’s west coast, The Hanois & A Shutdown

-After rounding the leeward mark of Needles Fairway, we beat back west to position ourselves best for the new breeze out of the east.
+After rounding the leeward mark of Needles Fairway, we beat back west to position ourselves best for the new breeze.
 Committing to the west early paid off against our competitors and after falling into a shift pattern, I was on watch with Emile and Max, and once again battling against Bellino, the RORC Championship title holders.

 Rolex Fastnet Race 2025